 In the fifth chapter of Foucault and the Government of Disability, I assert that philosophers and theorists of disability should recognize that the subfield of bioethics is a neoliberal technology of government, that is, a concerted biopolitical enterprise whose aim is normalization (and hence control) of populations.
 Given the scope of my critique of bioethics in the fifth chapter of the book, philosophers and theorists of disability (among others) have, predictably, been reluctant to take up the arguments of the chapter.
 On this weekend last year, however, I presented a version of the argument, copied below, in “Power and Domination,” a session at EMANCIPATION, a conference that took place at Technical University Berlin.
-(The presentation was simultaneously posted to Discrimination and Disadvantage here.)
+(The presentation was simultaneously posted to the Discrimination and Disadvantage blog, which no longer exists.)

 [Description of coloured photo below: panel of presenters sit across a stage in a crowded lecture hall with laptops, bottles of water, and name cards on the long table in front of them.
 A blackboard hangs on the wall behind the speakers.
 From left to right, the presenters are: Shelley Tremain, Nancy Fraser, Kristina Lepold, Martin Saar, Didier Eribon, and Isabell Lorey.
 Some of the presenters are looking at Didier who is speaking.
 The backs of the heads of some members of the audience, including Charles Mills, also appear in the photo.
 Photo credit: Sally Haslanger.]
 There were about 400 people in attendance at the session.
 Indeed, the room was packed, with people sitting on the floor, on windowsills, stairs, etc.